spinnaker/spinnaker/testing/citest/README.md

 # Usage Examples

-Assuming you are in the repository root directory and testing against GCE
+Assuming you are in the `spinnaker/testing/citest` directory and testing against GCE
 where:

     PROJECT_ID=ewiseblatt-spinnaker-test